phantombuster/legacy-docs/writing_scripts.rst

 **Phantombuster's SDK**
 -----------------------

-All your scripts can easily be written right on our website, in our custom CoffeeScript/JavaScript editor.
+All your scripts can easily be written right on our website, in the provided CoffeeScript/JavaScript web editor.

 However, you might prefer using your own editor, locally on your machine.
-We made Phantombuster's SDK specifically for this.
+We made `Phantombuster's SDK <https://www.npmjs.com/package/phantombuster-sdk>`_ specifically for this.

+The SDK will **monitor a directory** on your disk for changes in your scripts.
+As soon as a change is detected, the script will be uploaded in your Phantombuster account.

 First, you need to have ``npm`` installed.
 Then do this:

 ::

-    npm install -g phantombuster-sdk
+    # npm install -g phantombuster-sdk

-It will install the ``phantombuster`` command. :ref:`Discover how to use it → <SDK>`
+It will globally install the ``phantombuster`` command. :ref:`Discover how to use it → <SDK>`

 Requiring other scripts
 -----------------------